caneara/iodine/README.md

 Iodine.is(item_2, ['required', 'integer']); // false
 ```

 The `is` method will return `true` if the item passes every rule.

 Alternatively, the name of the first rule that failed will be returned e.g. `'integer'`.
 You are then free to interpret the rule name and display a (localised) error message.

 ## Additional parameters

-Some rules require extra parameters e.g. minimum and maximum.
-You can supply these parameters by adding them to the rule with a semicolon separator e.g.
+Some rules require extra parameters.
+You can supply them by adding them to the rule with a semicolon separator e.g.

 ```js
 let item_1 = 7;